 Adler Graduate School awards scholarships based on academic merit, financial need, and personal background.
 Scholarships are financial aid awards that do not have to be repaid.
-The following is a list of scholarships available to AGS students:
+The following is a list of scholarships available to AGS students who are enrolled in a Certificate or Master's program.
+Scholarships must be applied for before enrolling and are not automatic.:

 *10% tuition discount scholarships for: